- What is the child to staff ratio for you Reptile Camp?

 Campers will not be in need of any money while at camp; however they will have opportunities to purchase items.
 These items could be a specific snack or drink while we are on field trips.
 In all cases the campers will be supervised.
 We are not responsible for any lost money!
 Our staff can safeguard your child’s spending money for the day, if you choose.
 It is recommended that any money given to campers for the week is signed in with staff for safe keeping and monitoring.

 - What if my child cannot, or does not want to participate in a certain activity at camp?

 Your child will not be forced to participate in any activity in which he or she does not feel comfortable participating in or is physically unable to.
 For safety and proper supervision, it is required that your child be present at all activities.
 We will always try to involve everyone in every activity and rarely have any issues with campers refusing to participate.

 Have a question and don’t see it here?
-Send us an email on our Contact Us page!
-We may even decide to post it here for future parents!
+Send us an email! firstname.lastname@example.org and we may even decide to post it here for future parents!

 Looking forward to meeting you at camp!